drseergio/photofs/README.md

 the Linux kernel will ensure that all updates to the underlying files are automatically reflected.

 photofs allows the images to be edited through the virtual view.
+In addition, there's a hack that allows exiv2 to write tags to file. exiv2 library wants to write to a temporary file and then rename it over original. photofs creates a memory buffer and fools exiv2 into believing that temp file has been created.

+IMPORTANT: I don't recommend using photofs in write mode over remote file-systems (e.g.mounted under NFS).
+Images can get corrupted.

 photofs is licensed under GPLv3